fozzy77/lambda-learning-csv/README.md

 The main objective is a simple idea of obtaining IP data, albeit I havent tested the reverse .

+You need to update the py file with the S3 bucket name you have, and also allow lambda the permissions for interaction

 Also note endpoints are created here so ensure you destroy if not required